-Actions to encourage public housing residents to become more involved in management and participate in homeownership
+Actions to encourage public housing residents to become more involved in management and participate in homeownership concerns and needs through out the County.
+As a result, the County Planning and Building department will be investigating policies and programs to help the development of affordable housing.

 The Housing Authority of San Luis Obispo has a very active Resident Advisory Board that assist the Housing Authority in meeting the needs of tenants.
+The County Board of Supervisors hosted a public hearing to discuss housing needs in the county.
+Members of the community attended and shared